asreview-simulation/asreview-simulation/README.dev.md

 # print a report in the terminal:
 coverage report

-# write a html report to ./html
+# write an html report to ./html
 coverage html --directory=./html
 ```